mattermost/mattermost-handbook-1/source/guides/join-us.md

 # Join Us

+Note: This section is being migrated from: https://docs.mattermost.com/guides/core.html#joining-the-team

 There's many ways to contribute to Mattermost as a member of our [community](https://docs.mattermost.com/process/community-overview.html):

 ## Open source contributors